 It is a compelling argument that a developer might think that if someone else got away with being careless, perhaps they could too.
 From a psychological perspective, this could be explained through the lens of \emph{norms}, where the apparent prevalence of a behavior forms a \emph{descriptive norm}, signaling that the behavior is acceptable.
 It could also be that it happens through unconscious mimicry of previous work, or that it is simply a result of being less enthusiastic about the system due to the TD\@.
-Though this \emph{software engineering} BWT gained some traction, there appears to be no empirical evidence of its correctness.
-Besker et al.~\cite{Besker2020TheMorale} found that the existence of TD impairs the morale of software developers, lending some credence to the theory, but did not examine the tangible effects of that decline.
+Though this \emph{software engineering} BWT gained some traction, there appears to be no empirical evidence for it. \cite{Besker2020TheMorale} found that the existence of TD impairs the morale of software developers, lending some credence to the theory, but did not examine the tangible effects of that decline.

 This study aims to evaluate the causal relationship between the TD density of a system and the propensity of developers to introduce TD during the extension of the system.
-While there is some research indicating the developers often find themselves \emph{forced} to introduce TD as a result of previous suboptimal solutions~\cite{Besker2019SoftwareWork}, our interest is in situations where no significant hurdles are preventing the developer from implementing a low TD solution.
+While there is some research indicating the developers often find themselves \emph{forced} to introduce TD as a result of previous suboptimal solutions~\citep{Besker2019SoftwareWork}, our interest is in situations where no significant hurdles are preventing the developer from implementing a low TD solution.
 In other words, our goal is to understand if they will adopt the negligent attitude towards the software that they may infer is acceptable, given its state.

-The study utilizes a mixed-methods design combining the quantitative strengths of a controlled experiment and a survey with the qualitative comprehension offered by semi-structured interviews.
+The study utilizes a mixed-methods design combining a controlled experiment and a survey with semi-structured interviews.
 The experiment involved software practitioners completing tasks that required the extension of small existing systems, designed specifically for the experiment, half of which we had deliberately injected with TD\@.
 Volunteering participants were subsequently interviewed, and asked about their reason for choosing their particular solution, their general thoughts around TD management, and their experiences on the BWT in software engineering.
 The quantitative data from the experiment and survey were interpreted using \emph{Bayesian data analysis} and the qualitative data produced by the interviews through \emph{thematic analysis}.